keyboard_arrow_up

 Hot Rolled Sheet

-A metal sheet processed to its absolute thickness by rolling on a specialized hot-rolling machine.
+A metal sheet processed to its final thickness by rolling at elevated temperatures using a hot-rolling mill.

 Leveling